Decoherence in open quantum systems: influence of the intrinsic bath dynamics: Conclusions and outlook

-However, some model peculiarities, e.g. its non-ergodicity do not allow us to take the full advantages of our method: in the lowest order in interaction the kernel, dealt with the BD, turns out to be temperature independent, which seems a bit strange if one speaks about the influence of the qubit surrounding.
-Other difficulties arise from the necessity of taking the higher order terms in consideration that inevitably causes significant computational complications\footnote{In this context it should be noted that a formal application of the perturbation theory in the interaction can sometimes be misleading: in the case of the dephasing model under study, any eventual higher-order corrections to the vacuum $\gamma_{\rm{vac}}(t)$ and thermal $\gamma_{\rm{th}}(t)$ terms have to be rejected as contradicting the exact solution.} and, from the mathematical point of view, can even deviate the solution for the generalized coherence from its exact exponential form \cite{PRA2012}.
+However, some model peculiarities, e.g., its non-ergodicity do not allow us to take the full advantages of our method: in the lowest order in interaction, the kernel dealing with the BD, turns out to be temperature independent, which seems a bit strange if one speaks about the effect of the qubit surrounding.
+Other difficulties arise from the necessity of taking the higher order terms into consideration which inevitably causes significant computational complications\footnote{In this context it should be noted that a formal application of the perturbation theory in the interaction can sometimes be misleading: in the case of the dephasing model under study, any eventual higher-order corrections to the vacuum $\gamma_{\rm{vac}}(t)$ and thermal $\gamma_{\rm{th}}(t)$ terms should be rejected as contradicting the exact solution.} and, from the mathematical point of view, the solution for the generalized coherence can even deviate from its exact exponential form \cite{PRA2012}.

-There is also a different approach to treat the influence of BD, which is based upon consideration of the dynamical correlations in the composite system \cite{particles}.
-These long-lived dynamical correlations, which are associated with the total energy conservation, play an important role in the transition to the Markovian regime and subsequent equilibration of the system.
-In our recent paper \cite{OSID}, we have applied this approach to the dephasing model and obtained nonlinear kinetic equations, involving the so-called correlational temperature.
-Though the above method does not admit consideration of the intrinsic BD explicitly, it allows to study the build-up of the dynamic correlations between the qubit and the bath, as well as its time evolution from the initial stage up to the system equilibration.
+There is also a different approach to treat the influence of BD, which is based on the consideration of dynamical correlations in a composite system \cite{particles}.
+These long-living dynamical correlations, which are associated with the total energy conservation, play an important role in the transition to the Markovian regime and the subsequent equilibration of the system.
+In our recent paper \cite{OSID}, we applied this approach to the dephasing model and obtained nonlinear kinetic equations, involving the so-called correlational temperature.
+Though the above method does not admit consideration of the intrinsic BD explicitly, it allows one to study the build-up of the dynamic correlations between the qubit and the bath, as well as its time evolution from the initial stage up to the system equilibration.
 It is interesting that the dynamic correlations act in a similar way, renormalizing the qubit frequency.
-Thus we dare to say that the studies of the BD influence on the state of open quantum systems, the build-up of the system--bath correlations, as well as a choice of the most suitable models for verification of these approaches, are still far from completeness and should be continued in the future.
+Thus, we dare to say that the studies of the BD influence on the state of open quantum systems, the build-up of the system--bath correlations, as well as a choice of the most suitable models for verification of these approaches, are still far from completeness and should be continued in the future.